jheagle/battleship/README.md

 # battleship
 This is just a fun project creating a game of battleship.
 Experimenting with functional programming and ES6 features.

-A relatively recent version is running at https: //joshuaheagle.com/battleship/
+A relatively recent version is running at (https://joshuaheagle.com/battleship/ "battleship live example")

 ## Modules